You might as well ask your horoscope

-An Abundance of Randomness
+Learning Styles: An Abundance of Randomness

 This categorization seems pretty random to me as it gathers quite different styles under one roof.
 Visual, aural, physical are referring to mere sensory input while logical and verbal are cognitive ways of processing information.
 Social and solitary are rather two sides of the same medal and can be considered different behaviors at best.

 It is pretty obvious that many „styles“ are overlapping.
 Verbal skills always require some sort of logic and system (e.g. grammar), and while writing (verbal) you need your hand (physical).
 Social and solitary are simply setting the framework for all other „styles“ and can therefore not be in the same category.

 This kind of conflict is seen with all other categorizations of learning styles as well.
 And it shows the main problem of this approach: in real life those styles are not isolatable.
 That means that every learner applies several styles at all times.
 Now one might think that maybe one style is dominant.
 But how do you measure which one?
 There is a multitude of tests out there.
 None of which have been proven to be informative enough to come to a conclusion about which learning style dominates.

 Isolation would be good

 Then if those styles are neither isolatable nor measurable, the question arises, why bother?
 In a class of at least 2 learners I would have to consider two -and most likely more- different learning styles.

 But what if the topic and or the material doesn’t allow me to serve those styles or at least one of them?
 What if I have 20 students?
 Which learning style theory do I apply and according to which test do I segregate the students into fitting groups?